Full-Spectrum, Broad-Spectrum, and CBD Isolates: What’s the Difference?

 There are over 400+ compounds found within various cannabis plants, and each hemp strain has its unique profile of cannabinoids and terpenes.

-That cannabinoid and terpene profile is a hemp plant’s full spectrum of compounds.
+That cannabinoid and terpene profile is the full spectrum of compounds in a hemp plant.
 Without anything removed, including any trace amounts of THC, that profile left intact is what’s considered a full-spectrum CBD extract.

-When you see “full-spectrum” on a CBD label, you should immediately start looking for that company’s third-party lab results.
-While we recommend looking at lab reports before purchasing any CBD product, this goes especially for full-spectrum products.
+When you see “full-spectrum” on a CBD label, you should immediately look for that company’s third-party lab results.
+We recommend looking at lab reports before purchasing any CBD product, especially for full-spectrum products.

 We want you to have confidence in our products.
-As a result, that’s just one of the many reasons we test every batch.
+That’s just one of the many reasons we test every batch.
 We then have them re-tested through a third-party lab for verification and the utmost in safety maintenance.

 The industry hasn’t regulated the terms so that they may have gone through a refinement process for their THC anyway, but it’s more likely that there will be trace amounts of THC in the product.
 You should check the lab results to ensure they test every single batch to retain the consistency of how much THC is present.